overview

 Russia is one of the greatest and biggest countries in the world with a rich historical and cultural background.
 The country spans ten times zones, two continents and reaches out over 17 m sq. kilometres.

-Two major cities mostly known to westerners are Moscow and Saint-Petersburg.
-The treasure of Moscow is embodied in the Tretykov Gallery, the Bolshoy Theatre and the Kremlin collections.
-The most advantageous Saint-Petersburg art collections are preserved in the Hermitage and the Russian Museum.
-Other famous Russian towns also can boast their unique living atmosphere – castles, churches and cloisters.
-You can find it in medieval democratic Novgorod and Pscow or Kaliningrad (former German Konigsberg) on the Baltic Sea Coast, where I lived previously.
 The Russian countryside has a vast quantity of free land and is rich in mountains, rivers, forests and lakes.
 Nevertheless village life in Siberia is very different from England and time is endless.
 Russia lays claim to many remarkable people that have enriched the world.
 Russian writers have made an special contribution to the golden font of literature.
 Certain classical traditions were established by Pushkin, Tolstoy and Dostoyevskiy in Tsarist times and continued by Solzhenitsyn and Brodskiy in the Soviet era.
 Composers from Glinka, Tchaikovskiy, Rachmaninov, Prokofiev to Shnitke and Shostakovich have left long lasting musical legacies.

 Nevertheless only the Russian people can make Russian history and culture.
 In spite of a hard and dramatic past, Russia today is a nation of enormous diversity and tremendous vitality.
 Russian people are special: they are very generous, kind and honest.
 In today’s modern life they keep on trying not to forget their real characters.
 They save their traditions, celebrate the wealth of Russia past and strive to reach the country’s potential in the future.